Banking, Money and Taxes in China

 Otherwise, many expats identify a branch where employees can speak English and in close proximity to their home or workplace, and use this outlet for complicated queries.

 Certain Chinese banks are well known among expats for their user-friendly and reliable English Internet banking systems, chief among these are ICBC and CBC.

 Local banks have ample ATMs across the country, while international services may be limited.
 ATM withdrawal limits are lower than in Europe or the US, so if a large amount of cash needs to be withdrawn it may have to be done over a few days.

 Although cash is still a popular means of paying for goods and services, credit cards are widely accepted across China.

 Taxes in China

 Expats who have lived in the country for between one and five years must pay tax in China based on their local income and on income brought into the country.
 After five years, residents must pay tax on their worldwide income, although deductions are often applicable if tax is also paid to their home country.

 For expats who live in China as well as another country, the total number of days spent inside China is used to determine tax status.

-Chinese taxes start at three percent for incomes less than 1,500 RMB, and progressively increase to 45 percent for incomes over 80,000 RMB.
+Chinese taxes are calculated on a progressive scale from three to 45 percent.
 Tax laws often change and keeping up to date is important as the penalties can be harsh.